-Physical and chemical property data were retrieved from the registration dossiers for FB-71, FB-220 and FB-28 under the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) legislation in the European Union (EU) (REACH n.d.-a; n.d.-b; n.d.-c).
+Physical and chemical property data were retrieved from the registration dossiers for FB-71, FB-220 and FB-28 submitted under the Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) legislation in the European Union (EU) (REACH n.d.-a; n.d.-b; n.d.-c).

 Chemical FB-71 FB-220 FB-28 Physical form Solid Solid Solid Melting point Decomposes at 300°C (exp.)
 Decomposes at 360°C (exp.)
 Decomposes at 300°C (exp.)
-Water solubility 1.9 g/L at 20°C (exp.)
-650 g/L at 20°C (exp.)
-48.2 g/L at 20°C (exp.)
+Water solubility 1.9 g/L at 20°C (exp.) ' ' ' 48.2 g/L at 20°C (exp.)
 Ionisable in the environment?
-Yes Yes Yes log K {ow} -1.58 (exp.) -3.9 (exp.) -3.5 (calc.)
+Yes Yes Yes log K ow -1.58 (exp.) -3.9 (exp.) -3.5 (calc.)

 Experimentally derived dissociation constants (pKa) were not identified for chemicals in this group.
-Based on data submitted to the former National Industrial Chemicals Notification and Assessment Scheme (NICNAS) for an analogous chemical, the sulfonate groups will have pKa values of around 2 while the secondary and aromatic ring nitrogens will have pKa values of around 5-6 (NICNAS 1995).
+Based on data submitted to the former National Industrial Chemicals Notification and Assessment Scheme (NICNAS) for an analogous chemical, the sulfonate groups upon protonation will have pKa values of around 2 while protonated secondary and aromatic ring nitrogens will have pKa values of around 5-6 (NICNAS 1995).